 For many, job hunting is a long yet necessary rite of passage to success beyond graduation, but it doesn’t have to be overwhelming—it all depends on how you decide to approach it.
 So use this time to learn more about yourself and your field of interest, don't stress about all the rules, and don't be afraid of making mistakes while putting these tips to the test!

 If after reading this you're curious about your options after graduation, check out APU's Careers Page!

-The photo featured at the top of this blog was taken by Phan Quang Nghia (APS, 2nd year), a member of the APU Admissions Social Media Unit.
+The photo featured at the top of this blog was taken by Phan Quang Nghia (APS, 2019), and former member of the APU Admissions Social Media Unit.